ocupop/dartlang.org/src/_pages/language/index.md

 If you enjoy diving into a formal language specification, see the [Dart spec](/language/spec).

-When you are ready to learn about Dart's core libraries, creating your own libraries, or using libraries developed by other, see [Libraries](/libraries).
+When you are ready to learn about Dart's core libraries, how to create your own libraries, or how to use libraries developed by others, see [Libraries](/libraries).

+xxx: List the relevant articles and tutorials